JadnjungSpector/Campus_Newbie/README.md

 **Note: This is only to run the backend server to connect with the MongoDB database**

-To run the server to connect to MongoDB, you must cd into CampusReactApp -> package -> backend then run the command to run the server.js file.
+To run the server to connect to MongoDB, you must cd into CampusReactApp -> package -> backend then run the command to run the app.

 ### `mvn spring-boot:run`